almamedia/alma-info-screen/README.md

 * If already cloned, pull the latest changes: `git pull`

 # Setup
+## Split screen
-To install run the following script (1-4 pages as parameters):
+To install split screen run the following script (1-4 pages as parameters):

 `./setup.sh https://example.com https://example2.com`

 The pages should pop up and start refreshing automatically.
+If the pages are not aligned correctly just drag them to the correct places.

+## Tab rotate
+To install tab rotate run the following script (2-20 pages as parameters):

+`TYPE=ROTATE ./setup.sh https://example.com https://example2.com https://example3.com https://example4.com`

+The first page should open in full-screen, and urls should start rotating in one minute with 5s interval.
 If the pages are not aligned correctly just drag them to the correct places.

 ## Remote setup